humy2833/FTP-Simple/README.md

 * download - Download the file or directory from ftp server to the workspace.
 * delete - Delete the file or directory directly from ftp server.
 * diff - Compare a local file server file.
 * Remote directory open to workspace - (Beta version) Open the direcotry directly on workspace from ftp server.
- - Available function
- -- File Save
- -- 'Delete' of Context menu
+Similar to remote synchronization.
+(**Caution** : Deleting a local file also deletes the remote file.
+And deleting a directory is only possible using 'Delete' in the context menu.)